 Establishment and operation of a surveillance system are very much resource driven.
-We need to spend a lot of resources (financial, technical, logistical and others) to establish sensitive surveillance system.
+We need to spend a lot of resources (financial, technical, logistical and others) to establish a sensitive surveillance system.
 Due to the economic downturn, countries have to plan smartly on their investment and should rely on innovation to establish a system.
-One of the components of the surveillance system which has enabled us to save recourses is event event-based surveillance, which helps on monitoring various events from informal sources like community, media etc. Using media information for surveillance is one of the proactive measures that are in place in number of countries.
-Media provides free of cost surveillance services to ministry of health on disease detection.
+One of the components of the surveillance system which has enabled us to save resources is event-based surveillance, which helps on monitoring various events from informal sources like community, media etc. Using media information for surveillance is one of the proactive measures that are in place in a number of countries.
+Media provides free of cost surveillance services to the ministry of health on disease detection.

 In addition to media, social media can be used as sources of information for disease control.
-There are not much of evidence of using social media for the disease control programs; however, using social media for disease surveillance and control could have multiple scopes as followings:
+There are not much evidence of using social media for the disease control programs; however, using social media for disease surveillance and control could have multiple scopes as followings:

 - Monitoring of disease trends and interventions (control activities)

 - People’s perception, sentiments and behavior relevant to disease and disease control

 - Assessing the level of awareness and interpretation of disease in the community on a specific disease of international threat or local endemic diseases.

 - Monitoring and evaluation of the impact of interventions.